tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 ::: warning Missing closing tags
 The HTML parser in our browsers will do its best to fill in missing closing tags when we omit them, but we shouldn't rely on this.
 It might not put the closing tag where you intended!

 Sometimes whole elements will be added if they're missing as well.
 A good example is the `<html>` element which encapsulates the document's content.
+(Note for Jose, show an example of this happening with the dev tools).
 :::

 ## Nested HTML elements